Notebook of Avon Reah Smith-Ryan, 1942-1945

 Thurs 29 Sept 42

-Pay for officers is becoming a matter of urgency.
+Pay for Officers is becoming a matter of urgency.
 Our last

 pay day was on 24 Aug. last and for some time now we have been

-'broke".
+'broke'.
 We are still managing to mess fairly well on borrowed

 pay when it finally arrives is so heavily mortgaged.
 Yesterday

-we heard that $30 & $25 monthly are officers rates [[??]] probably
+we heard that $30 & $25 monthly are officers rates the line probably

 for Hospital & thus do away with the necessity for making deductions

-so will await definite news before commenting.
+so we'll await definite news before commenting.

-We have had a few nights against 'C' [[?]] and have won [[??]]
+We have had a few nights against 'C' Bn and have won so far

 I slept the sleep of the just (fed) all